Consultant.

 Origin: Consulting firms have a lot of experience and have worked with several firms in similar fields.

 Truth: Consulting firms invest significant time in analyzing and understanding the system and business processes of their new clients.
+Rigorous research and a proven methodology are essential to developing effective solutions tailored to each client's needs.

 Myth #7: It’s a one-night stand.
 Consultants leave when they’re done.